2022 Subaru BRZ Limited

 Thanks to Subaru, the affordable sports car is alive and well, in the

-Noteworthy improvements include new sheet metal, a new engine,
+GR86 (see page 112).
+Noteworthy improvements include new sheet

-and tweaks to the chassis and suspension.
+metal, a new engine, and tweaks to the chassis and suspension.

-is 228 hp, up 23 hp from the previous model.
+228 hp, up 23 hp from the previous model.
 Rear-wheel drive is

-optional.
-A good argument for choosing the automatic is that you also
+is optional.
+A good argument for choosing the automatic, though,

-get adaptive cruise control, automatic emergency braking, and auto
+is that you also get adaptive cruise control, automatic emergency

-dual-zone automatic climate control also are standard.
+LED headlights and dual-zone automatic climate control also are

 The BRZ’s pros are pretty much de rigueur for a sports car: bold